 Apple products are everywhere.
-There are Apple users in parts of the world that have access to digital communication infrastructures.
+There are Apple users in parts of the world where there is access to digital communication infrastructures.
 Some of its products such as the iPhone and iPad remain among the most popular in their respective product categories.
 Nevertheless, in considering its global reach and worldwide popularity, it is also important to understand its distribution strategy as an integral part of its business strategy.
+This article examines and discusses how Apple approaches distribution, the distribution channels it uses, and the specific components of its overall distribution strategy.

 Examining the Distribution Strategy of Apple: Channels of Distribution and Specific Components of Its Distribution Strategy